 Lockheed Martin Works to Balance Rising Health Care Costs, Business Operations

-The 2015 annual enrollment season is quickly approaching, but it’s important to know that we are continuously looking for ways to manage rising costs and prepare for the impending and future requirements of the health care reform law.
+Lockheed Martin is continuously looking for ways to manage rising health care costs while preparing for future requirements of the health care reform law.

 As a business, it is important to us that we achieve a balance between delivering comprehensive health and wellness resources, ensuring what we offer aligns with our industry peers and remaining cost competitive.
-Our health care costs affect our business: Ultimately the cost to provide health insurance and wellness programs is passed to our customers.
+Our health care costs affect our business; as ultimately, the cost to provide health insurance and wellness programs is passed to our customers.

-- More than $1.2 billion: That’s how much Lockheed Martin pays to cover the majority of health coverage costs for about 320,000 employees, family members and retirees.
+- More than $1.3 billion: That’s how much Lockheed Martin pays to cover the majority of health care costs for about 320,000 employees, retirees and their family members

-- $11,457: What the average total health care costs nationwide per employee in 2012, according to Towers Watson/National Business Group on Health Employer Survey on Purchasing Value in Health Care.
+- $12,041: The average total health care cost nationwide per employee in 2015, according to a Towers Watson/National Business Group on Health Best Practices in Health Care Employer Survey

-- $1,000: That’s the amount employees can earn toward their HealthFund each year.
+- $1,000: The amount employees can earn toward their HealthFund each year

-- 34 percent: The average number of employees who roll over funds each year.
+- 48 percent: The average number of employees who roll-over funds each year

-- $400: The average amount those employees rollover into their HealthFund.
+- $300: The average amount those employees rollover into their HealthFund

 What’s Next for Health Care Reform and the Corporation